PX4/PX4-user_guide/en/log/flight_log_analysis.md

 * Once you arranged your data, save it into a "Layout" file and reload it multiple times.
 * Process your data inside PlotJuggler itself, using custom "data transformations".

+Source code and downloads are available on [Github](https://github.com/facontidavide/PlotJuggler).

-For more information, source code and downloads, visit [www.plotjuggler.io](https://www.plotjuggler.io).
+For more information visit [www.plotjuggler.io](https://www.plotjuggler.io).

 ![PlotJuggler](../../assets/flight_log_analysis/plotjuggler.png)